 The right place to stay if you want everything to be close.
 It is just the center of the city, but the place is calm.
 There is a supermarket, cafe and nice restaurant nearby.
 City's famous pubs and clubs are just around to spend good nights there.

-If you decide to rent our rooms, please write us a message first - just couple of words - wait till we answer you and then make your reservation please.
+If you decide to rent our rooms, please write us a message first - just couple of words - wait till we answer you and then make your booking.

-The price $38 is fixed for one person per day.
-If you stay more than a week, this will cost $220 per week (for one person), if more than a month, this will make $450 per month (for one person).
-If you come with your friend the price per day is $45, $300 per week and $720 per month.
+The price $28 is fixed for one person per day.
+If you stay more than a week, this will cost $150 per week for one person (21,4 per night) and $350 per month for one person (11,6 per night).
+If you come with your friend the price rises by $7 for night is any case - whether you stay couple of days, two weeks or three months.

 Be careful with the adress: Parpetsi st.28. apt 5